silnrsi/font-charis/documentation/source/CharisSIL-font-features.md

 #### Serbian Cyrillic alternates

 *These alternate forms mainly affect italic styles.
-Unlike other features this is activated by tagging the span of text as being in the Serbian language.*
+Unlike other features this is activated by tagging the span of text as being in the Serbian language, not by turning on an OpenType feature.*

 <span class='affects'>Affects: U+0431 U+0433 U+0434 U+043F U+0442</span>